-You may “pump iron” at the gym a few times a week, but your body pumps it continuously through the bloodstream every day.
+You may “pump iron” at the gym a few times a week, but your body pumps it every day through your blood.
 Iron is needed to make hemoglobin, a part of red blood cells that acts like a taxicab for oxygen and carbon dioxide.
 It picks up oxygen in the lungs, drives it through the bloodstream and drops it off in tissues including the skin and muscles.
 Then, it picks up carbon dioxide and drives it back to the lungs where it's exhaled.

 Iron Deficiency

 If the body doesn't absorb the amount of iron it needs, it becomes iron deficient.
-Symptoms appear only when iron deficiency has progressed to iron deficiency anemia, a condition in which the body's iron stores are so low that not enough normal red blood cells can be made to carry oxygen efficiently.
+Symptoms appear only when the body's iron stores are so low that oxygen can’t be carried efficiently throughout the body.
+This is known as iron deficiency anemia.
 Iron deficiency is one of the more common nutrient deficiencies and the leading cause of anemia in the United States.
 Symptoms may include:

 - Fatigue